Where is the link to the online application for admission?

 The University of Oregon Institution Code is 4846.
 Please visit ETS

 for a list of department codes.
 If you do not see your department listed, please contact the department to which you are applying to see which code their applicants use.

 How do I take graduate classes without being admitted to a degree program?

-.
-An applicant with a bachelor's degree or the equivalent from an accredited institution who wants to take graduate work as an admitted student but does not intend to pursue a specific graduate degree must submit the official application form, the $50.00 application fee, a one page statement of purpose, and an official transcript from the college or university for all degrees awarded.
+, you may take classes part or full time as a non-degree-seeking, admitted student.
+An applicant with a bachelor's degree or the equivalent from an accredited institution who wants to take graduate work as an admitted student but does not intend to pursue a specific graduate degree must submit the official application form, the $70.00 application fee, a one page statement of purpose, and an official transcript from the college or university for all degrees awarded.
 Up to 15 credits of the graduate coursework taken may be considered by petition for acceptance toward Master's degree requirements.